SmartWebDK/TorqueUI/README.md

 furry-octo-ninja
 ================

-To build: bundle exec compass watch
+To build: Waiting for Grunt setup